Site Quick Links - Home - Forum - What's On - Search - F.A.Qs. - Links - Tourist - About - Contact - Full Index

 On the corner of Woodside Road and Sycamore Road (where Hopper & Babb is now) the War Food Office issued ration books.
 The Maltings in the Old Town was used to make barrage balloons and The Cartwheel on London Road made radios.

 Around Amersham in Rectory and Pipers Woods and at Hodgemore army camps were set up.
-The camp at Pipers Wood was occupied by the Americans and was used after the war as a reception centre for returning prisoners of war.
+The camp at Pipers Wood was by occupied at various times by the King's Own Scottish Borderers and also by the Americans and was used after the war as a reception centre for returning prisoners of war.
 The camp at Hodgemore became the home to a large contingent of Polish servicemen.
 The camp remained in existence well into the 1950s with its own shop and post office.

 The Radio Chemicals Centre